Q. What is this place?

 All tours (if they actually occur) contain strobe lighting, odor effects, sudden noises and smoke effects.

-As part of the (potentially imaginary) tour experience visitors will be confined to small spaces for short periods of time and therefore some sections of the tour may be unsuitable for persons who suffer from claustrophobia.
+As part of the (potentially imaginary) tour experience visitors will be confined to small spaces for prolonged periods of time and therefore some sections of the tour may be unsuitable for persons who suffer from claustrophobia.

 Q. Is the museum handicap accessible?